 For the first installment, I will be using two characters from the 1935 film Captain Blood (directed by Michael Curtiz and based on the novel by Rafael Sabatini).
 This film is notable for showcasing one of the first great fencing scenes in the history of swashbuckling film.
-It was performed by Errol Flynn (as Captain Blood) and Basil Rathbone (as Levasseur), who were both superior swordsmen as well as actors.
+It was performed by Errol Flynn (as Captain Blood) and Basil Rathbone (as Levasseur).

 The duel occurs on a beach.
 Honor and innocent lives are at stake.
 Blood and Levasseur have had an uneasy alliance as the two most renowned pirate captains in the Caribbean, but they are allies no longer and only one will leave the beach alive.